 His main interests are in health inequalities, health protection, health services research and epidemiology.
 He usually works with systematic/literature reviews and quantitative methodology (especially secondary data analysis of electronic health records or relevant data-sets) but has interests in developing a mixed-methods portfolio.
 Thus, qualitatively oriented opportunities are also welcome.
 He enjoys progress and development among all especially new students/staff trying to find their footing in an organisation.

-He welcomes collaboration with any willing student/staff within (and outside) the SPH/College on any longer-term teaching and research opportunities.
+He welcomes research and teaching collaboration with any willing student/staff within (and outside) the SPH/College on any longer-term teaching and research opportunities.